 Whereas previously wars were fought over fossil fuels and corresponding geopolitical positions of power, now the focus is increasingly back on food resources and, above all, water.

-In a certain sense, the Stone Age sends its regards.
+In a certain sense, the Stone Age greets.

 However, the use of cyber weapons and, above all, the continuing threat of nuclear weapons is not Stone Age at all.
 While mankind narrowly escaped the use of nuclear weapons and the threat of nuclear winter in the course of the so-called Ukraine war, the arms race thereafter assumed bizarre proportions and thus once again set back the urgently needed measures to contain the damage to climate and nature.

 It is becoming clear that only the immediate and total decarbonization can prolong humanity’s existence.
 The number of people calling for this on the streets already exceeds two billion.

 This is a new dimension, both in terms of numbers and the content of the demands.
 Without ifs and buts, the criticism is directed against the globally operating economic system and the blind faith in progress of its representatives.
 The promises of the industrialized countries that they can solve the problems by means of free-market mechanisms are denounced as cynical and irresponsible eyewash.